 Essentials of Materials Science and Engineering

-This course aims to cultivate students’ ability of reading English literature and books in materials science and engineering, which covers metallic materials, ceramic materials, polymer materials, composite materials and their shaping and control engineering (including liquid metals and costing technology, plastic forming and molding technology, and joint technology) etc. The reading speed is supposed to reach 80- 100 words per minute and a large number of vocabulary words are required as well.
+This course aims to cultivate students’ ability to read English literature and books in materials science and engineering, which covers metallic materials, ceramic materials, polymer materials, composite materials and their shaping and control engineering (including liquid metals and costing technology, plastic forming and molding technology, and joint technology) etc. The reading speed is supposed to reach 80- 100 words per minute and a large number of vocabulary words are required as well.

 Thermodynamic and Kinetic Principles of Materials

-This course introduces the fundamental concepts, laws and equations in thermodynamic and kinetic processes of materials, which include energy and work, temperature, free energy, chemical activity, laws of thermodynamics, Fick’s laws of diffusion, chemical reaction, interface transport, carrier transport and drift processes, as well as nucleation and growth, etc. Overall, this course will provide basic knowledge of the design, preparation and utilization of materials.
+This course introduces the fundamental concepts, laws and equations in thermodynamic and kinetic processes of materials, which include energy and work, temperature, free energy, chemical activity, laws of thermodynamics, Fick’s laws of diffusion, chemical reaction, interface transport, carrier transport and drift processes, as well as nucleation and growth, etc. Overall, this course will provide basic knowledge of the design, preparation, and utilization of materials.

 Introduction to Structure and Properties of Materials

 This course aims to give an overall description of the microstructures, physical properties and characterization methods of Engineering and Advanced Materials.
 By detailed case studies from real research projects, it will help the students understand that the structure-property relationship is the cornerstone of Materials Research.

 This course covers a variety of topics associated with the thermodynamics and kinetics of phase transformations in materials.
 Topics to be covered include the various theories of nucleation, spinodal decomposition, grain growth, coarsening, order-disorder transformations, precipitation, and solidification.
 Lectures illustrate a range of examples and applications based on metals, ceramics, and electronic materials.